girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 enddef
 ```

-From other plugins you can import the API.
+Other plugins can import your API.

 ```
 import 'fooplugin.vim'